ashpool37/codeforces-cxx20/USAGE.md

 ## Updating README

-To update the statistics below ensure that these are installed in addition to the above prerequisites:
+To update the statistics in README.md ensure that these are installed in addition to the above prerequisites:

 * `jq`,
 * `curl`.